-If the individual has taken policy in the name of parents (dependent or independent), additional deduction shall be allowed to the extent of the premium paid but maximum ₹25,000, however, if the policy has been taken in the name of senior citizen, deduction shall be allowed to the extent of ₹50,000.
+If the individual has taken policy in the name of parents (dependent or independent), additional deduction shall be allowed to the extent of the premium paid but maximum $\gtrless 25,000$, however, if the policy has been taken in the name of senior citizen, deduction shall be allowed to the extent of $\gtrless 50,000$.

-Deduction for Preventive Health Check up shall be maximum ₹5,000 in aggregate for self, spouse, dependant children and parents.
-Parents may be dependant or independant
+Deduction for Preventive Health Check up shall be maximum $\gtrless 5,000$ in aggregate for self, spouse, dependent children and parents.
+Parents may be dependent or independent allowed in the similar manner.

-Hindu Undivided Family can take the policy in the name of any of its members and deduction shall be allowed in the similar manner.
+Hindu Undivided Family can take the policy in the name of any of its members and deduction shall be